Move-in & Move-out

 What types of student rooms are available in Melbourne?

-Shared Rooms โ Share with another student
+Shared rooms: budget-friendly, split with another student

-Studios โ All-in-one space with kitchen and bathroom
+Studios: These are self-contained, with kitchen and bathroom

 Are short-term student rentals available in Melbourne?